 All NCRC divorce mediators are experienced family law attorneys with more than 30 hours of mediation training.
 NCRC staff provides supervision and continuing education.
 Clients may request a specific mediator from the panel listing or ask NCRC to make a selection for them.

-- Sessions: $300 per hour — usually two to five sessions for approximately two hours each
+- Sessions: $350 per hour ($375/HR. for Judge Finlay) — usually two to five sessions for approximately two hours each

 - Form preparation: $350 — includes summons, petition, response and other necessary forms